-We cover that in our Minnie Van Review & Tips post, so you can read all about the pros & cons of that new service, which is directly operated by Walt Disney World.
-Suffice to say, we had a great experience with the Minnie Vans, and found it easy-to-use in the Lyft app.
-Definitely a great alternative to traditional ride-sharing for those who are uncomfortable with the idea–and also cheaper than taxis!
+Note that this article does not cover the new Minnie Van service, which is powered by Lyft.
+Yes, that’s technically Lyft, but really just in terms of branding.
+It’s otherwise so different from Uber and Lyft that it really makes sense to cover it in a separate post.
+In that, you can read all about the pros & cons of that new service, which is directly operated by Walt Disney World.
+Suffice to say, we had a great experience with the Minnie Vans, and they are a great alternative to traditional ride-sharing for those who are uncomfortable with the idea.

 Using ride-sharing at Walt Disney World has by and large been a wonderful experience for us, so we thought we’d return to the popular topic with a new post that is all about Uber/Lyft, rather than a cost-comparison to renting a car.
 If you want such a comparison, read our first post on the topic.

 For most people, Uber or Lyft will be cheaper than renting a car, but some people still might prefer the perceived freedom of their own car.
 We also wanted to provide some new tips based on things we’ve learned with more recent experiences using Uber.